qmk/qmk_firmware/keyboards/converter/A1200/readme.md

 Hardware Supported: Teensy 2.0++ board by PJRC
 Hardware Availability: https://www.pjrc.com/store/teensypp.html

+For first time flashing use the reset button on the Teensy board enter in bootloader mode.
+Once the board is flashed you can use "HELP"+"R" on the Amiga keyboard.

 Make example for this keyboard (after setting up your build environment):

     make converter/A1200:8bits4ever:teensy